AUCB21/MH_DJANGO_REACT/README.md

 #### Main purpouse is to track users' computers, monitors and peripherals
 User's are on different locations, different networks and their machines suffice different requirements As consecuence they have different type of machines including:
-  Ensambled PC's
+  Ensambled PC's,
-  Notebooks
+  Notebooks,
-  All-in-One's
+  All-in-One's,
-  MacBooks
+  MacBooks,
-  iMacs
+  iMacs,
-  Big 27" monitors
+  Big 27" monitors,
-  Small 22-24" monitors
+  Small 22-24" monitors,
   Dual-Monitor setups
 ####
 #### How does the app work?